true-while/AZ-204-NodeJs-labs/Instructions/Labs/AZ-204_07_lab_ak.md

 #### Review

-In this exercise, you used C\# code to access a storage account, and then download the contents of a blob.
+In this exercise, you used Node.js code to access a storage account, and then download the contents of a blob.

 ### Exercise 5: Clean up your subscription